The Joel McHale Show with Joel McHale

-The Joel McHale Show with Joel McHale is an American comedy streaming television series hosted by Joel McHale that premiered on February 18, 2018, on Netflix.
+The Joel McHale Show with Joel McHale is an American comedy television series hosted by Joel McHale that premiered on February 18, 2018, on Netflix.
 On August 17, 2018, it was announced that Netflix had canceled the series.

 Premise

 The Joel McHale Show with Joel McHale takes "a sharp, absurdist look at pop culture and news from across the globe, in a fast distillation of everything people are talking about that week.
 It will feature celebrity guests, comedy sketches, and, of course, video clips from TV, sports, politics, celebrity culture, and every nook and cranny of the internet."

 McHale has described how being on Netflix opens the show up to a more global audience allowing the series to cover more international content from outside the United States.

 Each episode is developed in the week prior to its premiere so that the content that is included is as topical and relevant as possible.
 The episode will then feature a mix of footage shot during the previous week and other segments taped further in advance.